 Referencing entire websites is not granular enough to reuse, test, verify and improve on an idea along a single chain of work and revision.
 Most entities don’t have a wikipedia page.

-I feel we’re at a point in this giant internet project where many among us, especially developers, are throwing up (their hands in anger) and shout: “We need to refactor!".
+I feel we’re at a point in this giant internet project where many among us, especially developers, are throwing up (their hands in anger) and shout: “Refactor!".

-Getting annotation right is a fundamental piece for a better web and working together in the future.
-To review, iterate, comment, tag, contextualize and version our ideas exactly where they live is how we build knowledge that lasts and gets better with use and time.
-Fingers crossed.
+Getting annotation right is a fundamental piece for better knowledge exchange.
+To review, iterate, comment, tag, contextualize, version and search our ideas exactly where they live is how we build tested knowledge that gets richer and more meaningful over time.
+Fingers crossed🤞.

 2. there was some backlash from site owners who did not want their sites smeared by “grafitti” from trolls, but that’s usually not a show stopper